newup/newup/readme.md

 Composer will take just a moment to install of the dependencies required for NewUp to work correctly.

+To make it easier to work with NewUp, consider adding the directory you installed NewUp in to your `PATH`.

 ## Configuration

 NewUp contains a few settings that can be configured.
 Locate the `config\configuration.php` file and examine the various configuration items that are available to you.